madhavanrp/InfluenceMaximization/README.md

     ```
 This will make an executable named "influence".
 # How to run
-Store the graph file/labels file in the graphs folder.
+Create a folder with the name "results".
+Store the graph file,labels file in the graphs folder.
 The graph file has the following format:
 ```
 First line: <number of node> <number of edges>
 From second line: <from node> <to node>
 ```

-The labels file name hase the following format:
+The labels file name has the following format:
 ```
 Name of the file: <Graph name>_<percentage>_labels.txt
 Example: epinions.txt_0.70_labels.txt
 ```
 The labels file hase the following format.
 Here if the node is a target, label it "A".
 Otherwise, label it B
 ```
-<nodeId> <A or B>
+First line: # A comment describing the labels selection From second line: <nodeId> <A or B>
 ```

 Set the following Parameters:
-1. algorithm - "baseline" for Baseline greedy, "timtim" for Multi Greedy
+1. algorithm - "baseline" for Natural Greedy, "timtim" for Multi Greedy
 2. percentage - The percentage of targets. eg: 70 for 70% Targets
 3. budget - Set the seed set size
 4. threshold - set the non targets threshold
+5. model - "IC" for Independent Cascade Model (default), "LT" for Linear Threshold model.

 Example command:
 ```